-The remaining sections are organized as follows.
+The remaining sections are organised as follows.
 In Section 2, we introduce the basic concept and ideas of PSO and the generic PSO algorithm.
 In Section 3, we discuss the improvement that we made to the generic PSO algorithm in order to accommodate the unique nature of motif finding problems, and other algorithmic issues that we addressed.
 We present our experimental results in Section 4, and conclude in Section 5 with some possible future improvement.

-2. Particle Swarm Optimization
+2 Particle Swarm Optimisation

-Particle Swarm Optimization (PSO) is a populationbased stochastic optimization technique for problem solving that is inspired by the social behaviors of organisms such as bird flocking and fish schooling [5].
-The system is initialized with a population of random solutions and searches for the optimal solution by updating iteratively.
+Particle Swarm Optimisation (PSO) is a population-based stochastic optimisation technique for problem solving that is inspired by the social behaviours of organisms such as bird flocking and fish schooling (Eberhart et al., 2001).
+The system is initialised with a population of random solutions and searches for the optimal solution by updating iteratively.
 Although PSO shares many similarities with evolutionary computation techniques such as genetic algorithms, PSO differs from other evolutionary algorithms significantly on how the solutions were updated.
 In PSO, each potential solution, called particle, is represented by a point in the multiple-dimensional solution space.
 When searching for the optimal solution, particles fly around the solution space with a certain velocity.
-During flight, each particle adjusts its position and velocity according to its own experience and the experiences of its neighbors.
+During flight, each particle adjusts its position and velocity according to its own experience and the experiences of its neighbours.
 Specifically, each particle keeps track of the best solution (the position and the fitness value) it has encountered so far.
 This solution is called pbest, which stands for personal best.
-Each particle also keeps track of the best solution by any particle in its neighborhood.
+Each particle also keeps track of the best solution by any particle in its neighbourhood.
 This solution is called lbest, which stands for local best.
-Many types of neighborhood structures can be implemented by emulating real social networks.
+Many types of neighbourhood structures can be implemented by emulating real social networks.
 In the simplest case, all the particles are directly connected to each other.
 Then lbest is simply the global optimum of all the particles, hence is also called gbest.
 Therefore, while each individual particle is performing a local search, the particles also communicate with other particles and learn from them, balancing exploration and exploitation.

-Formally, let vectors $\mathbf{x}i$ and $\mathbf{v}i$ be the current position and velocity of the i-th particle $(1 \leq i \leq n)$ , $\hat{\mathbf{x}}i$ be the recorded position of pbest of the i-th particle, and $\hat{\mathbf{g}}$ be the position of gbest.
-The fundamental concept of PSO consists of changing the velocity $(\mathbf{v}i)$ of each particle at each time step toward its pbest and gbest locations.
+Formally, let vectors \mathbf{x}i and \mathbf{v}i be the current position and velocity of the ith particle $(1 \le i \le n)$, $\hat{\mathbf{x}}i$ be the recorded position of pbest of the ith particle, and $\hat{\mathbf{g}}$ be the position of gbest.
+The fundamental concept of PSO consists of changing the velocity (\mathbf{v}i) of each particle at each time step toward its pbest and gbest locations.
 Acceleration is weighted by a random number, with separate random numbers generated for acceleration toward pbest and gbest locations.
 The particles update their positions and velocities based on the two equations below.